 7.1 Geographic/regional representation: This is currently being applied to the selection of ICANN board members appointed through the NomCom.
 The data shared by AFNIC and Dalila Rahmouni indicated the need for the statistics to be based on both a regional analysis and country-by-country analysis.
 The geographic diversity being considered in three forms: 1. the region in which one lives, 2. the region in which one was born, and 3. the region with which one identifies culturally.
 This data could be collected using the best-practices identified by the NomCom process, adding the granular approach suggested by AFNIC and Dalila Rahmouni.

 7.2 Language: The ability of ICANN stakeholders, staff and board to communicate in the 7 official languages should be measured and consideration should be given to assessing the ability to communicate in selected other languages.
-The extent to which translation and interpretation services are requested by and available to various parts of ICANN should also be measured and documented.
+The extent to which translation and interpretation services are requested by, available and used by the various parts of ICANN should also be measured and documented.

 7.3 Gender: Currently, gender equality at ICANN is limited.
 Within the community, women represent 26% of community leaders, although the overall percentage of women within the community is not accurately known.
 There are no statistics available on the overall gender diversity (beyond the female-male binary) in ICANN.
 There are studies that show that when gender equality is hard to achieve in representation or leadership, extra effort needs to be made, and positions often need to be left open until a proper balance can be achieved.